Ghetts: 2008: Freedom of Speech, Boy Better Know beef

-Ten years later, Freedom of Speech is still widely considered as a classic grime mixtape and most of the one-liners still get used for reloads in famous grime events such as Eskimo Dance.
+Fifteen years later, Freedom of Speech is still widely considered as a classic grime mixtape and most of the one-liners still get used for reloads in famous grime events such as Eskimo Dance.

 2010: The Calm Before the Storm

 On 12 July 2010, Ghetto, under the new alias Ghetts, released his fourth mixtape The Calm Before the Storm.
 Production was provided by the likes of Z Dot, Rude Kid, Nocturnal, Londoners Griminal, Devlin, and Maxsta, among others.
 On 13 March, Ghetts won an OMA (Official Mixtape Award) for his mixtape, The Calm Before The Storm.
 He is also featured on the song "On A Mission" with Dot Rotten and Opium on Mumzy Stranger's mixtape No Stranger To This.

 2011–2012: Non-album projects

 Ghetto's "Sing For Me (Electro Remix)"; produced by Rude Kid had attention from the mainstream market.
 The single was signed by All Around the World Productions, who specialise in electronic dance music and were home to acts such as N-Dubz and Cascada.
 On 21 February 2011, Grime Daily uploaded the official video of a song titled "Who's on the Panel".
 The song is directed at the MTV Base panel who presented the "Best of the Best: UK MCs 2010" show on Sunday, 20 February 2011.
 Ghetts was not in the list, and "vowed to make a track sending for the panel who cast the list and also vowed to shoot a video and have it on YouTube in the morning."
 The song and video was finished the next day, premiering on Kiss 100 the day before the video upload.
 On 25 February 2011, the song was made available to download on iTunes, along with another song titled "I Told Ya" featuring Rapid – which also had a video shot and uploaded by GrimeDaily on 24 February 2011.
 Ghetts collaborated with Cher Lloyd on her record "Dub on the Track" in 2011.
 He featured on Clement Marfo & The Frontline's single "Overtime".
 He released the single "On A Level" in late 2011.
 The official remix features Scorcher, Kano, and Wretch 32.